-SCRFA strives to promote responsible stewardship of fish aggregations, through better conservation and management.
-SCRFA’s mission is to undertake and promote documentation of fish aggregation characteristics, status and history; provide methodology for documenting, assessing and monitoring aggregations and aggregating species; provide advice on conservation and management policy; and provide for education and awareness-raising.
+To promote responsible stewardship of fish aggregations through better conservation and management and by building capacity and knowledge based on good science.
+SCRFA undertakes and promotes documentation of fish aggregations, their status and history, develops methodologies for monitoring and managing aggregations and aggregating species, provides advice on conservation and management options, and conducts and promotes education and awareness-raising

 SCRFA facilitates and fosters aggregation conservation and management for the long-term within the wider goal of sustainable fishery management.
 We strive to provide the right information in a way that is useful for communities, authorities, NGOs, etc. to make the best possible decisions under prevailing social and economic contexts.
 Such decisions need a strong biological and fishery understanding.

-An important aspect of our work has been to significantly increase awareness of what aggregations are, why they are important for both fish reproduction and as a basis for fisheries, why there are concerns over their future, and to highlight a range of solutions to ensure their long-term persistence.
-To this end, we have produced a range of materials, including scientific publications, a comprehensive website, and generic and country-specific materials in several languages.
-We also conduct workshops on the identification and management of aggregations, and provide feedback on proposals, management plans, and so forth.
+The heart of our work has been to significantly and effectively increase awareness of what spawning aggregations are, why they are important for both fish reproduction and fisheries, why there are concerns over their future, and how to safeguard their long-term persistence

-We aim to substantially improve general understanding of the biology and ecology of aggregating species, how fisheries interact with them, and what are the possible approaches for achieving healthy fisheries.
-This includes developing methods of biological study and means of monitoring the species and their fisheries, a highly challenging field.
+We aim to greatly improve the understanding appreciation of the biology and ecology of aggregating species, how fisheries interact with them, and the possible approaches for achieving healthy fisheries of aggregating species